cea-hpc/modules/doc/source/diff_v3_v4.rst

  In case of *modulefile* loading another modulefile, if sub-modulefile load fails calling modulefile will still be loaded on compatibility version whereas Modules 4 will also abort calling modulefile load.

+ Starting with version ``4.1``, content sent to the ``stdout`` channel during a *modulefile* interpretation is spooled to effectively transmit this content to stdout after rendering the environment changes made by this modulefile.

 **unload**

  On Modules 4, the value of an environment variable is set even if the new value is the same as the current value of this variable in environment.

  Compatibility version enables to load a *modulefile* by passing on the command-line the name of a module alias or symbolic version pointing to this modulefile.
 However this module alias or symbolic version name cannot be used to unload the modulefile once loaded.
 Modules 4 enables to pass a module alias or symbolic version name to unload a loaded modulefile referred by this name.

+ Starting with version ``4.1``, content sent to the ``stdout`` channel during a *modulefile* interpretation is spooled to effectively transmit this content to stdout after rendering the environment changes made by this modulefile.

 **switch**